I am quite excited today as this is my first blog post !

 Fill a well-greased muffin tray with the muffin mixture about 3/4 full, allowing for the muffins to rise.

-Place in a pre-heated oven at 180 degrees C (356 degrees F) for approximately 25-30 minutes until golden brown.
+Place in the oven and bake for approximately 25-30 minutes until golden brown.